Kobichi Vadi or Steamed Cabbage Fritters is an Indian vegan recipe with cabbage. This traditional Maharashtrian snack is delicious and healthy!

 Ingredients needed

-Since this is a vegan cabbage recipe, one of the main ingredients here is cabbage.
-You can use any variety of cabbage or patta gobi.
+Cabbage - You can use any variety of cabbage or patta gobi.
 Just make sure to chop it finely.
+They are a good source of vitamins and dietary fiber.

 Spices - turmeric, garam masala, asafoetida, cumin, and sesame seeds.

 Flour - chickpea flour or besan is the main flour here.
-Rice flour helps to make these fritter crisp.
+Rice flour helps to make these fritters crisp.
 You may also add 2 tablespoons of jowar flour in you want.
+Chickpea flour is rich in protein and carbs.

-Here's how to make it
+How to make it

 This vegan cabbage recipe is so yummy that you will be making them on repeat!